neuronsimulator/nrn/neuron/general/classes/glyph.rst

     Description:
         Reads the gif image in the file.
-All Graph glyph#Graph arguments still work when the glyph contains a gif image.
+All :class:`Glyph` arguments still work when the glyph contains a gif image.
 The gif image is drawn first so other drawing specs will appear on top of it.